SULPHUR — The date was March 9, 2012.

 "We all wanted to work hard, to be No. 1 and get to this point," Richardson said.
 "So what happened last year wouldn't repeat itself."

-Page 2 of 2 - The team had as strong a support system as possible in Todd, whose fanatical and minute approach to practice, game-planning and scouting is unparalleled.
+The team had as strong a support system as possible in Todd, whose fanatical and minute approach to practice, game-planning and scouting is unparalleled.
 He routinely watches hours of opposing teams on tape, plans every second of every practice to the dot and has a remarkable sense for in-game adjustments.

 "Coach Todd deserves an enormous amount of credit for what he's done this year," Hughes said.
 "For as hard as we work, he does a ton of stuff behind the scenes that nobody knows about."